 Sometimes we might feel upset for a longer time than we thought we would, we might be getting angry with people when we didn’t mean to, or spend lots of time crying.
 If you are finding it hard to talk to family and friends about it, we can help.

 565 Service offers a place to talk about our feelings, meet with other young people with similar stories and get some friendly advice on what can help after someone special dies.

 It is a confidential service based at the hospice for children and young people aged 5 – 18 years old.

 When people ring us, we normally arrange to meet them as family to talk about their loss and to find out ways of helping everyone feel better.
-At the moment, because of the spread of coronavirus, we are not able to meet in person but can meet with you on a video call or speak on the telephone, whichever feels comfortable to you.
+When we meet with you, we agree a plan of what might help.
+This might include:

-If you wanted to have a chat please call on 01473 707999 or email email@example.com
+If you wanted to have a chat please call on 0300 3035196 or email firstname.lastname@example.org

 Things other young people have said about our support:

 “I gained more confidence and feel more comfortable talking about my problems.”